-If your travel itinerary takes you to a foreign country, you will need to decide when, where and how you will convert your travel money to the local currency.
-You will need to take several factors into account, including exchange rates fees.
+If you visit a foreign country, you will need to decide when, where and how you will convert your travel money to the local currency.
+You will need to take several factors into account, including exchange rates and fees.

 Currency Exchange Rates